Intro: A Practical Doctrine for One-to-One Conflict

 Hidden punishment cancels trust.

-Once trust is cancelled, the person is marked unsafe.
+Once trust is cancelled, the person becomes unsafe for unguarded access, engagement or proximity.

 The MCF Punishment Doctrine

-Non-forgivable punishment (NFP) is hidden, unowned, humiliating, dominating, retributive, or done behind your back, often under an innocent front.
-This is what cancels trust.
+Punishment that is hidden, unowned, humiliating, dominating, retributive, or carried out behind someone’s back, often under an innocent front.
+This form of punishment cancels trust.

-They never say this to your face, but quietly damage your standing behind your back.
+They never say this to the target’s face, but quietly damage their standing behind the scenes.

 MCF Protection Categories